DEPARTMENT OF LICENSING AND REGULATORY AFFAIRS

 department.

-(b) Provide proof verifying a current and full doctor of medicine license in another state
+(b) Provide proof, as directed by the department, verifying a current and full doctor of

-or in a province of Canada.
+medicine license in another state or province of Canada.

 (c) If the applicant is licensed as a doctor of medicine in a province in Canada, provide

-the United States for licensure as a doctor of medicine in Canada or in the United States.
+medicine in Canada or in the United States.

-(d) Provide proof verifying passing scores on either of the following examinations for a
+(d) Provide proof, as directed by the department, verifying passing scores on either of

-doctor of medicine license in another state or in a province of Canada to obtain licensure
+the following examinations for a doctor of medicine license in another state or province

-as a doctor of medicine in another state or in a province of Canada:
+of Canada to obtain licensure as a doctor of medicine in another state or in a province of

 (i) All steps of the USMLE adopted under R 338.2431 and provide proof verifying